 To decline your Pell Grant, submit a signed written statement clearly indicating you are declining/returning Pell funds for which you were otherwise eligible and that those funds may not be available once the academic year is over to the Financial Aid Office.

 This grant is provided through an allocation of federal money to Butler.
 It is a campus-based program and offers are limited.
 Certain priority dates and restrictions apply.
 For information on this grant, visit the official FSEOG page of the U.S. Department of Education.

 Iraq and Afghanistan Service Grant (IASG)

-A federal grant for students whose parent or guardian was a member of the United States armed forces and dies in service in Iraq or Afghanistan after September 11, 2011.
+A federal grant for students whose parent or guardian was a member of the United States armed forces and dies as a result of military service performed in Iraq or Afghanistan after the events of September 11, 2011.
 The Department of Defense (DOD) will identify eligible individuals on a student's FAFSA that the school receives.

 In order to qualify for the Iraq and Afghanistan Service Grant, you must meet the following requirements:

 - Complete the Free Application for Federal Student Aid (FAFSA)